dulldesk/notes/_notes/git-blame-ignore.md

 Git can be configured to ignore certain commits when running `git blame`.

 ```
-# Commit by commit basiss
+# Commit by commit basis
 git blame --ignore-rev <commit hash> <file name>
 ```